syncfusion-content/windowsforms-docs/WindowsForms/Grouping/FAQ/How-to-Filter-a-Collection.md

 control: Grouping
 documentation: ug
 ---
-# How to Filter a Collectio
+# How to Filter a Collection

 To add a filter condition, add a RecordFilterDescriptor to the Engine.TableDescriptor.RecordFilters collection.
 The constructor on the RecordFilterDescription takes an expression, "[D] LIKE 'd1'".
 This expression will be True only for those items in the list where the string property D has the value d1.
 Here are some other valid expressions where B is an integer property: